 As I have done since version 3.5, I'm charting the storage changes in VMware's latest release of vSphere, 5.1.
-Unlike version 5, which included many new technical storage features, 5.1 mainly tweaks existing features and adds these new elements to the mix.
+Detailed at VMworld but not released as of this writing, vSphere 5.1 is lauded for eliminating the "vTax" and bringing features like replication, a revised backup application, and shared-nothing vMotion.
+Unlike version 5, which included many new technical storage … [Read more...] about Storage Changes in VMware vSphere 5.1

 Virtualization has disrupted the I/O path, reducing the value of enterprise storage arrays.
 But all is not lost: An effort is afoot to make things right by increasing communication between hypervisor and array and demultiplexing data before it is stored.
 “What we have here is a failure to communicate” The core problem with the I/O blender is that virtual machine disk images … [Read more...] about The I/O Blender Part 3: Behold the Power of the Demultiplexer